mahtokamal/OS_foundational_concepts/Mobile_Operating_System_and_Security.md

 **Settings > Siri & Search > Toggle Listen for "Hey Siri".**

 In the figure, Siri has responded to the user's request for a weather forecast.

 # 1.4 Passcode Locks
+# 1.4.1 What do you already know? - Screen Locks
+# 1.4.2 Lab - passcodes Locks
+# 1.4.3 Restrictions on Failed Login Attempts

+Unlocking a mobile device requires entering the correct PIN, password, pattern, or another passcode type.
+In theory, a passcode, such as a PIN, could be guessed given enough time and perseverance.
+Mobile devices can perform defined actions after incorrect attempts to prevent someone from trying to guess a passcode.

+For Android devices, the number of failed attempts before lockout depends on the device and version of Android OS.
+Commonly, an Android device will lock when a passcode has failed from 4 to 12 times.
+After a device is locked, you can unlock it by entering the Gmail account information used to set up the device.

+**iOS Erase Data**

+For iOS devices, you can turn on the Erase data option as shown.
+If the passcode fails 10 times, the screen goes black, and all data on the device is deleted.
+To restore the iOS device and data, if you have backups, use either the Restore and Backup option in iTunes or the Manage Storage option in iCloud.

+**Note:** The iPhone in the figure is managed by Cisco.
+As part of Cisco's security policy, the user is not allowed to turn off **Erase Data.** Therefore, if the wrong password is entered 10 times, all data will be erased.

+**iOS GUI**

+On iOS, to increase security, the passcode is used as part of the encryption key for the entire system.
+Because the passcode is not stored anywhere, no one can gain access to the user data on iOS devices, including Apple.
+The system depends on the user to provide the passcode before the system can be unlocked and decrypted for use.
+A forgotten passcode will render user data unreachable, forcing the user to perform a full restore from a backup saved in iTunes or iCloud.

+# 1.4.4 Check Your Understanding - Screen Locks and Biometric Authentications

 # 1.5 Cloud-Enabled Services for Mobile Devices
 # 1.6 Mobile Device Software Security
 # 1.7 Mobile Operating Systems and Security Summary